csomgyula/sandbox/attic/sat/doc/3-SAT/clause_solution_map.md

 ### word

-- a solution word matches a clause word if at least one of the solution letters matches the clause letter at the same position, samples:
+- a solution word matches a clause word if at least one of the solution letters matches the clause letter at the same position
+- samples:

 | word            | matches       | matches | match pos |
 |-----------------|---------------| --------|-----------|